ventengine/Vent-Engine/crates/vent-common/README.md

 ## Contributing

-If you're interested in contributing to Vent-ECS, please fork the repository and submit a pull request.
+If you're interested in contributing to Vent-Common, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.

 ## License